If you are not redirected automatically, follow the link to example

 mouths move and still say nothin’

-phones ring, music plays, the motor hums, breaks squeal plaster a smile and keep moving into the noise
+phones ring, music plays, the motor hums, breaks squeal plaster a smile and keep moving into the noiseon the mainline, with innocence slipping and not coming anytime soon

 shoelace broke and stranger’s thigh is pressed too close too hard